 Black sapote (Diospyros nigra) – a species of persimmon.
 Common names include chocolate pudding fruit, black soapapple and zapote prieto.
 The tropical fruit tree is native to Mexico, Central America, and Colombia.

-Canistel (Pouteria campechiana) – also known as egg fruit, yellow creamy sweet flesh with black or brown shiny seeds resembles taste of sweetened egg yolk.
+Canistel (Pouteria campechiana) – also known as yellow sapote or egg fruit, is creamy sweet flesh with black or brown shiny seeds resembles taste of sweetened egg yolk.

 Star fruit (Carambola) – fruit is shaped like a star lengthwise, yellow, juicy sweet-sour with small seeds.

-Zapote (Quararibea cordata) – South American sapote or chupa-chupa, is a large, semi-deciduous, fruit tree, native to Amazon rainforest vegetation in Brazil, Colombia, Ecuador, and Peru.
+Zapote (Quararibea cordata) – South American sapote or chupa-chupa in Colombia, is a large, semi-deciduous, fruit tree, native to Amazon rainforest vegetation in Brazil, Colombia, Ecuador, and Peru.
 It bears orange-yellow fruit which are soft, juicy, sweet and contain 2-5 seeds and smooth gray/brown outer skin.

 Rambutan locally called achotillo (Nephelium lappaceum) – red furry outside, sweet clear and juicy with white seed in the middle.
 Medium sized tree.